+The beeping machines must have set off an alert somewhere.
 The nurse that comes for Connor is a giant.
 The Chief in Cuckoo’s Nest.
 Big and bald.
 Pulls back the sheets and just starts stripping off the pyjamas, lifting and turning Connor’s limp body with the ease of a mother changing a nappy.
-Connor tries to resist but there’s no strength in his flailing arms and the nurse bats them away easily, and the only sounds Connor can make are pathetic grunts and screeches that shame him.
+Connor tries to resist but his arms won’t do what he wants, his hands just flop about.
+The nurse bats them away easily.
+The only sounds Connor can make are grunts and screeches that shame him.
 Tears of frustration wet his cheeks.
-When the nurse picks him up – all 6”6’ of him – he sees the tears and dismisses them.
+When the nurse picks him up – all 6’6″ of him – he sees the tears and dismisses them.

 “And, no, acting does not count as a great thing.
 Brangelina ?
 Fuck off.”

 The water stops and the nurse starts soaping Connor’s damaged body, lifting and dropping and twisting Connor’s limbs while he talks.
-Connor watches the white suds bubble and burst.
+Connor watches the white suds bubble and burst, trying to stay calm.
 Once, in primary school, a coaching assistant rubbed him down at a swim meet, cupping his cold-shrivelled cock and balls through the thin lycra of his speedos, leaving him confused and upset.
 Connor tenses for it, but the nurse’s touch is practical, nothing more.

 “Right now, you think this is the worst thing that ever happened to you.
 Your spine’s fucked.
 You’ll never play rugby again.
 You’ll never wipe your own arse again.
 This limp thing is a useless to you as your appendix.
 You still a virgin?”

 Connor turns away from the question: the nurse smirks unseen.